NREL/MAGMA/readme.md

 ### Notes:
 1. If you have trouble with the render function, make sure the "rmarkdown" package is installed.
 If there are issues locating or sourcing files, make sure the appropriate working directories and paths are setup correctly.
 2. You can choose to run individual chunks or the entire package.
 This is setup in the input_data.csv file.
-Running the entire package will take a long time
+Running the entire package could take a long time, particularly for large solution files and if the solution file has to be processed by rplexos (done the first time MAGMA is run).
 3. The name of your database file must start with "Model".
 4. Report any problems or issues to Matt O'Connell at NREL. matthew.oconnell@nrel.gov